xulihang/BasicCAT-website/imagetrans/index.md

 ### v1.2.2

-* Add Silent Translator to support bulk transaltion, which can be called through command line or run as a [server](https://github.com/xulihang/ImageTrans_Server)
+* Add Silent Translator to support bulk translation, which can be called through command line or run as a [server](https://github.com/xulihang/ImageTrans_Server)
 * New OCR plugin: sogou deep intelligence ocr
 * Save recent projects path
 * Ask if merge boxes if OCR is chosen for Batch translation